-On the first of the month following the date of hire, eligible employees and their eligible dependents shall receive life insurance benefits in the amount of two (2) times their annual base rate and their eligible dependents shall receive life insurance benefits in such amounts and in such manner as are provided in contracts with insurance companies or agencies selected by the Port to provide such benefits.
-Employees shall also be covered by the Accidental Death and Dismemberment policy provided by the Port.
+On the first of the month following the date of hire, regular employees who normally maintain active employment schedules of ninety (90) hours or more each month shall receive life insurance benefits in the amount of two (2) times their annual base rate and their eligible dependents shall receive life insurance benefits in such amounts and in such manner as are provided in contracts with insurance companies or agencies selected by the Port to provide such benefits.
+Such employees shall also be covered by the Accidental Death and Dismemberment policy provided by the Port, which provides a benefit in the amount of two (2) times their annual base rate.